nhansraj/nhansraj.github.io/medicalstudentorientation/index.md

 <script async src="https://www.googletagmanager.com/gtag/js?id=G-YPLVGC5FDP"></script> <script> window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date());
 gtag('config', 'G-YPLVGC5FDP'); </script>

-Welcome to the Michael E. DeBakey V.A.
-Medical Center Vascular Surgery Service!
+#<b> Welcome to the Michael E. DeBakey V.A.
+Medical Center Vascular Surgery Service!</b)
 Vascular surgery is an exciting, rapidly-evolving specialty.
 We operate with open surgical and percutaneous/endovascular techniques in virtually all areas of the body for a wide range of pathologies.
 Since this will only be a two-week rotation, focus on fundamental concepts, including: how to identify and quantify lower extremity peripheral arterial disease (PAD); indications for carotid artery interventions; means of achieving permanent dialysis access in patients with end-stage renal disease; and identifying foot infections.
 Pre-rotation:
 CPRS access: strongly recommend this to be more actively involved in patient care.
 Can obtain this via Carol Young (Carol.Young2@va.gov).
 I am your faculty contact for any issues.